Context Variables

 ctx.this | str | The name of the currently executing contract |

-ctx.owner | str or None | The owner set when the contract was deployed |
+ctx.owner | str or None | The runtime owner stored for the contract |

 ctx.entry | tuple | (contract_name, function_name) of the transaction entry point |

-ctx.submission_name | str or None | The name of the contract being submitted (only during submission) |
+ctx.submission_name | str or None | The name of the contract currently being deployed during module-body execution and @construct |

 How Context Changes in Call Chains